MontoyaR/ProductionLineTracker/README.md

 ![Diagram](/doc/Diagram.png)

 ## Getting Started
-Instructions to get a copy of the project up and running on someone's local machine for development and testing purposes.
-To get a copy of ProductionLineTracker go to https://github.com/MontoyaR/ProductionLineTracker to download the zip file or use Git on your preferred IDE and clone with HTTPS — https://github.com/MontoyaR/ProductionLineTracker .
+To get a copy of ProductionLineTracker go to https://github.com/MontoyaR/ProductionLineTracker to download the zip file or use Git on your preferred IDE and clone with HTTPS — https://github.com/MontoyaR/ProductionLineTracker.

 ## Built With